tyw2015/RNTest/README.md

 notification, hot patch, IM, map, camera, crash report, and other utility dependencies

-Best appreciation for the translation assist of my loved(?) girlfriend
+Best appreciation for the translation assisted by my loved(?) girlfriend